 The fall baseball program features seven weekends of scheduled games from Saturday, Aug.
-21-Sunday, Oct.
-10.
+20-Sunday, Oct.
+9.

-NOTE: There are no scheduled games the weekend of Sept.
-4-5 because of the long holiday weekend associated with Labor Day (Sept.
-6).
+There are no scheduled games the weekend of Sept.
+3-5 because of the long Labor Day holiday weekend.

 The weekend of Oct.
-16-17 also is set aside as a rain date in case weather impacts too many weekends of game play.
+15-16 is set aside as a possible rain date in case weather impacts too many weekends of game play.
 Otherwise, the program is designed to simply play (and practice) as much baseball as possible around school commitments.